From observations to complexity of quantum states via unsupervised learning

-For this purpose, the random component in the time evolution is essential, because from the perspective of the autoencoder, states that are obtained through deterministic dynamics starting from the few-parameter family of product states have a constant complexity: the fixed unitary map can be absorbed in the encoder/decoder of the network such that a few-parameter representation is possible at all times.
+\neww{Finally, we study the local complexity at intermediate times, Fig.~\ref{fig:dynamics_scheme}(iii), by analyzing states evolved by random unitary dynamics.} Random unitary circuits have recently received substantial interest because they allow the analysis of typical features of non-equilibrium dynamics \cite{brown2010,nahum2017,nahum2018,vonKeyserlingk2018,rakovszky2018,khemani2018,chan2018,sunderhauf2018,friedman2019,chan2019,bertini2020,reid21}.
+We will now show that in combination with our unsupervised learning of \neww{local} complexity, they provide suited grounds to explore the information barrier, appearing at intermediate times in the time evolution from simple (product) states. \neww{To detect the information barrier, a detour away from Hamiltonian dynamics is necessary, in order to add a random component to the time evolution.} From the perspective of the autoencoder, states that are obtained through deterministic dynamics starting from the few-parameter family of product states have a constant complexity: the fixed unitary map can be absorbed in the encoder/decoder of the network such that a few-parameter representation is possible at all times. \neww{On the other hand,} the effective reduction of complexity at late times could also be studied under Hamiltonian dynamics when considering a higher-dimensional manifold of initial states.

 Our model of random unitary evolution is based on alternating application of two-site gates on even and odd links of the spin chain.
 The unitary gates vary randomly from step to step, but they are homogeneous across the chain to preserve translational symmetry.
-Moreover, we choose the unitaries to be $U(1)$-symmetric, meaning that the dynamics will asymptotically approach a Gibbs state determined by a single Lagrange multiplier.
+Moreover, we choose the unitaries to be $U(1)$-symmetric \neww{to impose magnetization as a single conserved quantity.
+Building on the results of the previous sections, we anticipate that a single Lagrange multiplier associated with the magnetization conservation will locally characterize states at late times.} The initial states are random translationally invariant product states.
+At each time step, we measure all operators with support $|\mathcal{S}|=3$ and train the autoencoder with different $N_L$-dimensional bottlenecks.
 See SM \cite{SM} for details.